banner

 You will need some quantitative/computational background including familiarity with university level linear algebra and dynamical systems, and some coding experience.

-Existing experience with network analysis is an advantage but not required.
+Some existing experience with network analysis is typical.

 Application